FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/amazon_s3.md

 <!-- -->

 - On Linux, the SSL certificates auto-detection failed.
-Use the UCONF ssl.certificates.ca\_cert\_bundle parameter to point to current certificates.
+Use the UCONF `ssl.certificates.ca_cert_bundle` parameter to point to current certificates.
 - The region is invalid for the bucket.
-Ensure that the workingdir parameter of the send/recv command is valid.
+Ensure that the `workingdir `parameter of the send/recv command is valid.

 ****CFTF30W AWS S3 error (13/HTTP 403): Permission denied - No response body****

 Access to the file was denied for the given storageaccount.

-Ensure that the credentials defined in the UCONF aws.credentials.&lt;storageaccount>.access\_key\_id and secret\_access\_key parameters are valid, and that the user is authorized to access the file on the S3 server.
+Ensure that the credentials defined in the UCONF `aws.credentials.<storageaccount>.access_key_id `and `secret_access_key` parameters are valid, and that the user is authorized to access the file on the S3 server.

 <span id="AWS"></span>